 Biography: Andrea Mack is a Statistician in the Human Factors, Controls, and Statistics Department.
-At INL her work has ranged from experimental design, sample size calculations, simulation studies, generalized linear modeling, and hierarchical regression modeling.
-Application areas have ranged from biofuel processing, fuel qualification, graphite characterization, cyber-security, and robotic detection.
-She graduated in 2017 from Montana State University with a Master's in Statistics, with a focus in Bayesian spatial prediction for point reference data.
+She has focused experience in hierarchical modeling and Bayesian spatial prediction for point reference data.
+At INL her work has ranged from experimental design, sample size calculations, simulation studies, multivariate methods, and generalized linear modeling, across all directorates.
+She graduated in 2017 from Montana State University with a Master's in Statistics.
 During her graduate degree she gained experience in statistical consulting and teaching.
-Following her degree she analyzed a large telematics data set provided by Volvo at the National Renewable Energy Laboratory.
+Following her degree she used temporal and geospatial analyses to study commercial truck platoonability with a large telematics data set at the National Renewable Energy Laboratory.

 M.S., Statistics - Montana State University